hertze/Alfie/README.md

 ### Holidays, notes and week notes

-At runtime, Alfie will look for two text files, **notes-<year>.txt** (i.e. notes-2025.txt for the year of 2025) and **holidays-<year>.txt** (i.e. holidays-2025.txt for the year 2025).
+At runtime, Alfie will look for two text files, **notes-year.txt** (i.e. notes-2025.txt for the year of 2025) and **holidays-year.txt** (i.e. holidays-2025.txt for the year 2025).
 The first file has a list of dates that should be considered holidays and get a black (or red) circle around the day.
 For example:

     1 januari
     6 januari